PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/international-tax-rules-listing.md

   - Language code.
   - Tax Rule name.
   - Numeric rate of the Tax.
-- **Enabled or Disabled checkmark** - clicking the checkmark Enables the Tax Rule, or clicking the red cross - Disables specific Tax Rule.
+- **Enabled or Disabled checkmark** - clicking the checkmark Enables the Tax Rule, or clicking the red cross - Disables a specific Tax Rule.
 - **Edit button** - allows editing specific Tax Rule properties, after redirecting to the Edit interface.
 - **Edit button dropdown arrow** - deletes the Tax Rule.